Zofux/Util-Bot/README.md

 # Util-Bot
 This is a custom Discord Bot I am working on quite often, I have tried to make it as simple as possible so that anyone can download the code and start using it.
+Make sure that you run `npm install` before you start the bot with `node .`

 ***config.json*** template:
 ```js